Martijn-Booij/weather-app/README.md

    npm install
    ```

-3. Get an API key from the [OpenWeatherMap API](https://openweathermap.org/) (or your chosen weather API).
+3. Get an API key from the [OpenWeatherMap API](https://openweathermap.org/).

 4. Create a `.env` file in the root directory and add your API key:
    ```env